 It is also possible that a patient with dementia might forget which foods they like to eat and express a general lack of interest in what is offered to them.

 Dementia-related weight loss can be caused by many different things.
 Unintended weight loss and poor food intake can lead to malnutrition, which has serious health consequences.
 Malnutrition can also reduce mobility, impair posture, decrease strength, and increase fall risk (10).

 Additionally, malnutrition can weaken the immune system, prevent wounds from healing, and cause problems in the eyes, brain, and kidneys (10).
-Malnutrition also negatively affects the heart and lungs, gastrointestinal processes, and psychosocial health (11).
+Malnutrition also negatively affects the heart and lungs, GI health, and mental health (11).

 Serve and eat meals in a quiet, undisturbed environment.
 Distractions can range from background noise or talking to a cluttered dining room table.
 Limit distractions as much as possible and make food the focus!

 Eating meals with others may help patients with dementia eat better (12).
-Aim to create mealtimes that are social and joyful for the patient with dementia.
-Doing so can help the patient develop positive associations with food and eating, and start to look forward to the experience.
+Aim to create mealtimes that are social and joyful.
+This can help make food and eating feel enjoyable.
+This way they start to look forward to eating.

-You may be feeling super overwhelmed and confused about what the best foods to feed to a patient with dementia are.
+You may be feeling super overwhelmed and confused about what the best foods to serve.
 The good news is that it’s not all that complicated!
-A nutrition design for dementia can be simple.

 Here are some simple guidelines to follow and things to keep in mind.
 Remember that food and nutrition are very individual and that each patient’s preferences and needs will look different.

 Provide foods that the patient likes to eat.
 These foods may be more easily recognized and comforting to the patient.
 Plus, if the patient likes them, they probably taste great!
 If a loved one has a favorite type of sandwich or a casserole dish that they eat often, offer and encourage these options.